What is data matching?

-For further information about the tMatchGroup component, see tMatchGroup.
+For further information on how to use the tMatchGroup component in standard and Map/Reduce Jobs, see tMatchGroup.

 tRecordMatching joins compared columns from the main flow with reference columns from the lookup flow.
 According to the matching strategy you define, tRecordMatching outputs the match data, the possible match data and the rejected data.
 When arranging your matching strategy, the user-defined matching scores are critical to determine the match level of the data of interest.
 For further information about the tRecordMatching component, see tRecordMatching.